Stallings's Fibring Theorem and $\mathrm{PD}^3$-pairs

 We now consider a part of the long exact sequence for the group pair $(G,\mathcal H)$:

 Since $K$ is finitely generated, that is, of type $\mathrm{FP}_1$, we know that $H_i(G; \minusnov)=0$ for $i \in \{0,1\}$.
-After picking a resolution of $\Z$ by free finitely generated $\Z G$-modules, this allows us to construct a partial chain retraction over $\minusnov$ witnessing the vanishing of homology up to degree one.
-Dualising, this gives us a chain retraction over $\nov$ that witnesses the vanishing of $H^i(G; \nov)$ for $i \in \{0,1\}$.
+We claim that the cohomology groups $H^i(G; \nov)$ also vanish when $i \in \{0,1\}$ .
+Indeed, after picking a resolution of $\Z$ by free finitely generated $\Z G$-modules, this allows us to construct a partial chain contraction over $\minusnov$ witnessing the vanishing of homology up to degree one.
+Dualising, this gives us a partial chain contraction over $\nov$ that witnesses the vanishing of $H^i(G; \nov)$ for $i \in \{0,1\}$.
 We plug this information back into the long exact sequence and obtain

 The last term is isomorphic to $H_1(G; \nov) = 0$ by Poincar\'e duality, forcing

 Now, the groups $H \in \mathcal H$ are themselves orientable $\mathrm{PD}^2$ groups by \cite[Theorem 4.2(iii)]{BieriEckmann1978}, and hence are fundamental groups of closed orientable aspherical surfaces.
 Poincar\'e duality gives us